 Putting a discount on a game that is not even out of the pre-order stage yet could lead potential buyers to stop on the brake and not purchase Borderlands 3 or VTMB2 at full price as both games were already available with a $10 discount.

-Furthermore, due to regional pricing, AAA games can go for as little as $16 .
+Furthermore, due to regional pricing, AAA games can go for .
 With Epic's discount, it would mean some players could buy AAA games at mere $6 which could potentially open a whole new can of worms that no one wants.